CPU, GPU, ROM, and RAM

 Central Processing Unit (CPU)

-The CPU (Central Processing Unit) is often called the “brain” of the computer.
-It performs all the basic calculations and logic operations (like adding numbers or comparing data) that enable your computer to do everything from browsing the web to playing video games.
-Processors break each operation up into steps, like an assembly line, with an internal clock that tells the processor when to move to the next step in the calculation.
+The CPU is often called the “brain” of the computer.
+It performs all the basic calculations and logic operations (like adding numbers or comparing data) so your computer can do everything from browsing the web to playing video games.
+CPU performance is often indicated by its clock speed, measured in GHz (gigahertz), representing the number of operations per second.

 Graphics Processing Unit (GPU)